 Mr Graham Cunningham

-His investment banking career has always been augmented by senior roles with industry, cultural and sporting bodies.
-Mr Cunningham was Victorian President of the Financial Services Institute and sat on its National Board.
-He has been Deputy President of Museums Victoria and the Royal Botanic Gardens and Chaired the Royal Botanic Gardens Foundation.
-He was President of Yachting Victoria, on the Board of Sailing Australia and Treasurer of the Sorrento Sailing Couta Boat Club.
-He is a director of the Lort Smith Animal Hospital.
+Graham was also Victorian president of the Financial Services Institute, and sat on its national board.
+He’s been deputy president of Museums Victoria and the Royal Botanic Gardens, and chaired the Royal Botanic Gardens Foundation.
+He was a director of the Lort Smith Animal Hospital, a past president of Yachting Victoria, is on the board of Sailing Australia, and is ommodore of the Sorrento Sailing Couta Boat Club.

-Since 1985 he has had a professional and close relationship with part of the Myer Family.
-Mr Cunningham Chairs a Myer family investment company, the Yulgilbar Group, and is a Trustee of the Yulgilbar Foundation, a significant philanthropic trust.
-His commitment to philanthropy now extends to the establishment of the Cunningham family philanthropic trust, the Lindisfarne Foundation, and he is a trustee of the Upotipotpon Foundation.
+Graham is also director of the Yulgilbar Group, and a trustee of the Yulgilbar Foundation.
+His commitment to philanthropy extends to the establishment of the Cunningham family philanthropic trust, the Lindisfarne Foundation, and he’s a trustee of the Upotipotpon Foundation.

-Since the mid 1990’s Mr Cunningham has progressively turned his financial and strategic skills to becoming a professional company director.
-Roles have included Chairman of Ronstan International (a marine products manufacturer); establishing and Chairing PharmX (the pharmacy industry ordering gateway) and erX (pioneered electronic prescriptions in Australia); Chairman of Cockram Constructions and a director of Copia Funds Management.
+Since the mid 1990s, Graham has turned his skills to becoming a professional company director.
+Roles include chairman of Ronstan International (a marine products manufacturer); establishing and chairing PharmX (the pharmacy industry ordering gateway) and erX (pioneered electronic prescriptions in Australia); chairman of Cockram Constructions; and a director of Copia Funds Management.

-Subsequently Mr Cunningham was appointed as a Director of Monash College in 2009.
-Monash College provides transitional education for foreign students seeking to undertake a degree at Monash University.
-As a non-executive Director, Mr Cunningham has played a significant role in the major growth in profits and student numbers of Monash College.
+In 2006, Graham was appointed director of Monash IVF, and iIn 2009 director of Monash College.
+As a non-executive director, Graham has played a significant role in the major growth in profits and student numbers of Monash College.